Use this pack when you want the shortest honest path into a local coding host.

 Generic stdio MCP config | That the host can launch a local stdio server and expose tools/resources |

-| Codex | Starter pack plus the generic MCP path | Attach-proven on the current host build; still recheck on another machine | codex mcp add apple-notes-snapshot -- /absolute/path/to/notesctl mcp |
+| Codex | Starter pack plus the generic MCP path | Tagged host proof in v0.1.12; still recheck on another machine | codex mcp add apple-notes-snapshot -- /absolute/path/to/notesctl mcp |

 Codex starter pack and Codex add command | The current Codex-side registration flow, trusted-project handling, and any extra host options from the latest Codex config docs on another machine |

-| Claude Code | Starter pack plus the generic MCP path | Attach proven on the current host build; still verify on another machine | Project or user MCP registration that points to /absolute/path/to/notesctl and mcp |
+| Claude Code | Starter pack plus the generic MCP path | Tagged host proof in v0.1.12; still verify on another machine | Project or user MCP registration that points to /absolute/path/to/notesctl and mcp |

-Claude Code starter pack, project example, and user example | Whether you want project-scoped or user-scoped registration in the current Claude Code release; this repo already proved a live attach on the current host build |
+Claude Code starter pack, project example, and user example | Whether you want project-scoped or user-scoped registration in the current Claude Code release, and whether the host still matches the tagged v0.1.12 proof on your machine |

 | OpenCode | Template only | Template only | Local MCP server entry that points to /absolute/path/to/notesctl and mcp |